ShinyaTomozumi/document-to-views/README.md

 | middleware  | This will be the middleware used on the screen.<br/>Defined by array.<br/>option.             |

 ## Note
-I use time and effort to create multiple screen files for various projects.
+I use time and effort to create multiple screen files for various projects.<br>
-Therefore, we created this program, which is designed in a document and created in a batch.
+Therefore, we created this program, which is designed in a document and created in a batch.<br>
-For the design documents, the reason we chose yaml was that we needed something that could be managed in text format.
+For the design documents, the reason we chose yaml was that we needed something that could be managed in text format.<br>
-If the design documents are in Excel, it will be difficult to manage them in Git.
+If the design documents are in Excel, it will be difficult to manage them in Git.<br>
-If the design document is in csv, it will be difficult to break lines to explain.
+If the design document is in csv, it will be difficult to break lines to explain.<br>
-So we decided to create a design document in yaml.
+So we decided to create a design document in yaml.<br>
-If you know of any other good document management methods, please let me know.
+If you know of any other good document management methods, please let me know.<br>
 Thank you!

-# Author
+## Author

 * Shinya Tomozumi
 * Hinco System